fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

-Once you've created a view controllers for the above protocols, simply register them with your `FMParkingViewController` instance before presenting it.
+Once you've created view controllers for the above protocols, simply register them with your `FMParkingViewController` instance before presenting it.

 ```swift
 parkingViewController.registerQRScanningViewController(MyCustomQRScanningViewController.self)